Global Health Security Agenda

 SUMMARY

-The Global Health Security Agenda (GHSA) is a multilateral initiative to improve international compliance with the International Health Regulations (IHR), especially related to preparedness to face threats posed by infectious diseases.
-The GHSA comprises 70 countries, international organizations and non-government organizations that work together to identify and fill gaps in country capacity to prevent, detect and respond to infectious disease threats.
-The GHSA encourages collaboration between the health, security, environmental and agricultural sectors, and emphasizes that global health security should be a priority for national leaders.
+The Global Health Security Agenda (GHSA) is a multilateral initiative to improve international compliance with the International Health Regulations (IHR), especially as related to preparing for infectious diseases threats.
+The GHSA comprises 70 countries, international organizations, and non-governmental organizations that work together to identify and fill gaps in country capacity to prevent, detect, and respond to infectious disease threats.
+The GHSA encourages collaboration between the health, security, environmental, and agricultural sectors, and emphasizes that global health security should be a priority for national leaders.
 The GHSA focuses on common, measurable targets that can be easily understood by everyone who engages with it.